Baylor Players to Watch Against Creighton - Second Round

 Baylor's Last Game

-Baylor won its previous game versus UCSB, 74-56, on Friday.
-Flagler led the way with 18 points, plus one rebounds and five assists.
+Baylor was victorious in its most recent game versus UCSB, 74-56, on Friday.
+Flagler starred with 18 points, plus one rebound and five assists.

 |Name